I SPENT

 IN PRISON.

-Ok, that’s a little misleading, but it's not inaccurate.
+That’s a little misleading, but it’s not inaccurate.
 And it’s definitely important for my story.

 I moved with them to Amsterdam, then left a year later with my CEO to start a new agency, Zerotrillion.
 In the next 4.5 years, we grew to 3 offices, a few dozen people, and a list of client wins and industry honours that’ll make me blush if you ask too much about it.